The Best Portable Water Filters For Backpacking & Survival In 2022

 Included pouches have a short lifespan

 Survivor Filter Pro gets a little more involved, and we like it that way.
-This three stage filtra motion system is backed by a lifetime warranty straight from the manufacturer, and has been rated as one of the best emergency water filter systems.
+This three-stage filtration system is backed by a lifetime warranty straight from the manufacturer and has been rated as one of the best emergency water filter systems.
 You’re rated to filter up to 100,000 liters of water in this system’s lifetime, but that process does take some time.
 On average, under the right conditions, you can filter 17oz of water per minute, but if your hoses are slightly bent or you don’t have someone to assist you, that flow rate is cut in half.

-It comes with a 0.01% micron rating, which is basically the culprit for the lengthy pump time, but ensures you’re getting everything out of the water.
-Despite how it looks, this system was actually far easier to clean than we thought, but it’s recommended to do that indoors if you’re able, so you don’t lose parts.
-In this market, the price tag on this model is a bit steeper than most, but it gets the job done, and gives you peace of mind when you’re out in the middle of nowhere.
-Our handy guide to the best camelbak backpacks features more great products like this.
+It comes with a 0.01% micron rating, which is the culprit for the lengthy pump time but ensures you’re getting everything out of the water.
+Despite how it looks, this system is actually far easier to clean than we thought, but it’s recommended to do that indoors if you’re able so you don’t lose parts.
+In this market, the price tag on this model is a bit steeper than most, but it gets the job done and gives you peace of mind when you’re out in the middle of nowhere.

 Filters up to 100,000 liters